 Principal investigators are responsible for informing their IRB/EC of any SAEs at their site.
 SAE correspondence with regulatory authorities or IRBs/ECs must be submitted to the Sponsor or designee for recording in the study file.

-Note that the following AEs which are commonly observed in this patient population will not be reported to regulatory authorities as individual expedited reports, except in unusual circumstances.
+Note that the following SAEs which are commonly observed in this patient population as part of CKD progression will not be reported to regulatory authorities as individual expedited reports, except in unusual circumstances.